grahamgilbert/Crypt-Server/docs/Installation_on_Ubuntu_12.md

 	pip install -r crypt/setup/requirements.txt

+Now we need to generate some encryption keys:

+	python generate_keyczart.py

 Next we need to make a copy of the example_settings.py file and put in your info:

 	cd crypt/fvserver